• Aboutus

 Predictive credit scoring system forecasting borrower repayment behavior.

-When executed properly, Predictive Credit Scoring enables lenders to make more accurate, consistent, and timely lending decisions based on a borrower’s current and past behaviors.
+If performed correctly, Predictive Credit Scoring enables lenders to make more informed, consistent, and timely lending decisions based on a borrower’s past and present behavior.

 Machine Learning Credit: Machine learning improves scoring models over time